 When we got to the theater, they were sold out!
 Be aware that this could happen to you due to its popularity.

-We did not find tickets available online at the time and it seems it may be fairly common for them to sell out early for the day and sometimes even the next day or two.
-So- we bought tickets for the next day, got some coffee (for Kyle) and tea (for me) and then wandered around the area proceeding to get quite lost, making our journey back hours longer.
+We did not find tickets available online at the time.
+It seems fairly common to sell out early for the day and sometimes even the next day or two.
+So, we bought tickets for the next day, got some coffee (Kyle) and tea (me) and then wandered around the area.
+Proceeding to get quite lost in the process, making our journey back hours longer.

-The next day we were so exhausted we decided to just get a taxi down to the theater for our show time.
+The next day we were so exhausted we decided to just get a taxi to the theater.
 The funny thing is that all of this could have been avoided because after our 10 days on Cat Ba we ended up staying at a place just around the corner from the theater!
 That’s how things go I guess!
-Fortunately, like everything else, transportation is pretty cheap there and our taxi ride only cost us about $2 and we walked the way back (pretty sure we got lost again).
+Fortunately, like everything else, transportation is pretty cheap there and our taxi ride only cost us about $2.
+We walked the way back – pretty sure we got lost again.

-The only thing that sort of got in the way for us was that we couldn’t understand what the puppets were saying (their “voice actors” spoke in Vietnamese).
-We didn’t mind because we were in Vietnam, but do feel we might have missed a few things or could have learned more if it was in English or we knew Vietnamese.
+The only thing that got in the way for us was we couldn’t understand what the puppets were saying.
+Their “voice actors” spoke in Vietnamese.
+We didn’t mind because we were in Vietnam.
+But we do feel we might have missed a few things or could have learned more if it was in English or we knew Vietnamese.
 Still, with many parts the music, tone, and actions of the puppets helped communicate things to us.